Undergraduate Research Scholarships

 Dr. Sarah Kulkofsky Scholarship

-- Current Texas Tech undergraduate student engaged in a research project under the guidance of a faculty mentor.
+- Current Texas Tech undergraduate student engaged in a research faculty guided research project in the social sciences.

 - Full-time student, as defined by Texas Tech University (TTU)